tectonic-typesetting/tectonic/README.md

 Testing Your Build
 ------------------

-The `cargo test` command will run tests, including the classic TeX “TRIP” test.
-You may need to run the tests as `cargo test -- --test-threads=1` for maximum reliability since the Rust test framework runs multiple tests simultaneously in a single threaded executable, which works out *very* badly for the TeX engine, which has tons of shared global state.
+The `cargo test` command will run a small test suite, including the classic TeX “TRIP” test.

 About the Name